ebikatsudon/VTubeStudio/NVIDIA-Webcam-Tracker.md

 # FAQ

-## Will this be free?
+## Is this be free?

-It will be free (with the watermark) just like the regular webcam tracking.
+It is free (with the watermark) just like the regular webcam tracking.
 No additional purchase needed.

 ## Why am I not getting my full webcam FPS?